NickSneed/TumblrBobRumbly/README.md

 # BobRumbly

 ## To do:
-1. Add modal for posts
+1. Wire up lightbox code